-Barna research says slightly more than four out of five adults in the U.S. (84%) claim they had prayed in the past week.
+Barna research reports these prayer statistics and says slightly more than four out of five adults in the U.S. (84%) claim they had prayed in the past week.
 That has been the case since Barna began tracking the frequency of prayer in 1993.

 A group of physicians used in double-blind “drug” studies of the efficacy of Christian prayer on healing.
 Patients from the San Francisco General Medical Center were randomly divided into placebo and test groups.
 Patients in the test group were prayed for by Christians; the placebo group received no prayer.
 There were no statistical differences between the placebo and the prayer groups before prayer was initiated.
 The results demonstrated that patients who were prayed for suffered “less congestive heart failure, required less diuretic and antibiotic therapy, had fewer episodes of pneumonia, had fewer cardiac arrests, and were less frequently intubated and ventilated.”
 (Rich Deem, GodandScience.org)

 Here is a summary of the findings about prayer statistics.